liveaction/reactiff/README.md

 `reactiff` is a simple glue between your micro servives and the `reactor-netty` library.

-The aims is to bring full reactive HTTP communication in a non intrusive library to unleash `reactor-netty` power!
+The aim is to bring full reactive HTTP communication in a non intrusive library to unleash `reactor-netty` power!

+# Why ?

+`reactor-netty` is a thin library that provides `reactor` wiring with non blocking `netty` library.
+However, `reactor-netty` provides only a low level API which support basic handler and router.

+It may require writing some code to be used in a daily application that serves a REST API over the web and consumed by a frontend tier.

+This is the gap that `reactiff` is trying to fill :

+- a language to describe REST handlers
+- a language to describe filters (with common web filters)
+- a request and response coding/decoding support that plugs well with `reactor-netty`' non-blocking and back-pressure enabled communication.

 # What does it contain ?